-As a result numerous diagramming tools have been built, each with their own array of features and functions.
-Most are complex and quickly cause those without graphic design skills to go running back to their dry erase boards.
-A new tool is on the market, one designed for real people.
-SimpleDiagrams.
+As a result, numerous diagramming tools have been built each with their own array of features and functions.
+Many are complex and quickly cause those without graphic design skills to go running back to their dry erase boards.
+A leading tool on the market designed for real people, is SimpleDiagrams.

-The first thing that’s different about SimpleDiagrams is that it looks great.
-I mean, it looks really great.
-It comes with three different styles.
-The first is and old style chalkboard complete with texture from years of use.
+The first thing that’s different about SimpleDiagrams is that it looks great, offering multiple attractive styles to choose from.
+It has old style chalkboard complete with texture from years of use.
 Next is a dry erase board which also has a clean but slightly used background.
-Finally it offers a back to the basics white background with plain Jane diagramming markers.
+And of course there’s a back to the basics white background with diagramming markers.
 When using the chalkboard or whiteboard options it adds some character to the diagram lines such that it looks like you actually drew it on the board.

 The next thing that stands out about SimpleDiagrams is its feature set.
-It only contains the features you need.
-Their philosophy is, if you need more features, there are more complex diagramming tools you can go figure out.
+It specializes in providing the features you need.
+Their philosophy is if you need more features, there are more complex diagramming tools you can go figure out.
 As for me, (still clinging discretely to my prized dry erase board), SimpleDiagrams is as far as I’m willing to venture.